 The Automatic Customer is an excellent and entertaining little book.
-It will make your head spin with its stories about some of the great companies, and their founders.
+It will make your head spin with its stories about some great companies and their founders.
 The book begins with an overview of the industry as a whole.
-Firstly, while telling us about the history of the business before he got involved.
-Secondly, what types of businesses we might expect to find, and then how he went about creating his company.
+While telling us about the history of the business before he got involved.
+Moreover, what types of businesses we might expect to find.
+Lastly, how he went about creating his company.

-The Automatic Customer starts off with its story of how the founder and CEO of a company, who is also the head of sales, was given a big job in charge of a large office building.
+The Automatic Customer starts with its story of how the founder and CEO of a company were given a big job in charge of a large office building.
 As it turns out, the man is very talented and has the right personality for the job.
 John Warrillow knew that it was just a matter of time before he won the competition.
-But John Warrillow did have to overcome many challenges along the way in order to become successful.
-To do so would be foolish, and John had never learned that lesson.
+But John Warrillow did have to overcome many challenges along the way to become successful.
+To do so would be foolish, and he had never learned that lesson.

-In the book, he gives us many tips on what we should do if we don’t have an ace up our sleeves, and how we can use the option in our businesses to make more money.
+In the book, he gives us many tips on what we should do if we don’t have an ace up our sleeves to make more money.

-Nowadays virtually whatever you desire can be bought via a subscription, and with much more ease than anytime in the past.
+Nowadays, virtually whatever you desire can be bought via a subscription, with much more ease than any time in the past.
 Far past Spotify, Netflix, and New York Times subscriptions, you may register for a week or monthly supplies of everything from groceries to makeup to razor blades.

 According to John Warrillow, this emerging subscription economy provides huge opportunities to businesses that understand how to turn regular customers into subscription-based customers.
-Automatic customers are the secret to raising cash flow, sparking growth, and fostering the value of your organization.
+Automatic customers are the secret to raising cash flow, sparking growth, and promote your organization’s value.

 Warrillow supplies the fundamental blueprint for winning automatic clients with one of the nine subscription business models, such as:

-• The Simplifier Model: Firms like Mosquito Squad (pest management ) have a recurring job off your to-do list.
-Any company serving busy customers may embrace this version not just to produce a recurring revenue stream but also to benefit from the chance to cross-sell.
+• The Simplifier Model.
+Firms like Mosquito Squad (pest management ) have a recurring job off your to-do list.
+Any company serving busy customers may embrace this version not just to produce a recurring revenue stream, after that, to benefit from the chance to cross-sell.

-• The Surprise Box Model: Firms like BarkBox (dog treats) send their readers curated bundles of goodies every month.
-If you are able to take care of the logistics of transport and providing clients pleasure in something new could interpret to sales in your bigger e-commerce website.
+• The Surprise Box Model.
+Firms like BarkBox (dog treats) send their readers curated bundles of goodies every month.
+If you can take care of the logistics of transport and provide clients pleasure in something new, you could interpret sales in your bigger e-commerce website.